mathgladiator/adama-lang/docs/docs/language-tour.md

 Here is a brief overview of the Adama working environment:

-- Connect (via a client) Adama Document Store with a persistent connection.
+- Connect (via a client) to the Adama Document Store with a persistent connection.
 - The store will then send to you a private version of the document.
-- This private version is tailored for you based on directives from the Adama code provided to the store (e.g., the **private** modifier sets the **sore** variable as private in the above example).
+- This private version is tailored for you based on directives from the Adama code provided to the store (e.g., the **private** modifier sets the **score** variable as private in the above example).

 Adama is not only a data-centric programming language, but a privacy-focused language such that secrets between players (i.e. individual hands) and the universe (i.e. decks) are not disclosed.
 This environment is essential for games requiring secrets so that other gamers do not gain an unfair advantage from "hacking" environment variables.